 To be Subjective or Objective in the field

 Researcher’s bias is one of the biggest challenges faced by every anthropologist and sociologist on the field.
 As field researchers we are trained to adopt critical reflexivity and objectivity.
-Several qualitative studies have highlighted that the researcher has to be reflexive and objective in order to avoid any form of bias influencing the process of data collection (Jeanfreau and Jack, 2010; Walker, 2012; Potter et al, 2013).
+Several qualitative studies have highlighted that the researcher has to be self-reflexive and objective in order to avoid any form of bias influencing the process of data collection (Jeanfreau and Jack, 2010; Walker, 2012; Potter et al, 2013).
 When I had begun my fieldwork, I had thought that I was going to be completely detached and objective.
 However, over the course of my fieldwork, I realized that it is impossible to isolate oneself from one’s field.

 Srinivas et al (1979) in their essays have indicated how subjectivities are bound to penetrate during fieldwork.
 One cannot leave behind one’s caste, gender, marital status or age while interacting with human respondents in the field (Srinivas et al, 1979).
 In particular, Srinivas et al (1979) argue that fieldwork is a subjective experience and therefore the anthropologist or the sociologist should write about their personal experience in detail.
 Corroborating Srinivas et al’s (1979) views on fieldwork, I gathered that my own background played a huge role in my interactions with my respondents.
 No matter how hard I tried as a researcher, it is impossible to remove one’s own self from the field.
 Against this backdrop it may be suggested that while it is important to critically appraise the data, on the other hand it is also imperative to take account of one’s subjectivities.